 For the frequent flyer, the best part about this backpack is that is TSA approved.
 With the FastPass system, you simply zip down the main flap, laptop firmly secure, and slide the backpack on the conveyor belt.
 No need to remove the laptop computer.

 Why move from messenger bag to backpack?
 I like the convenience of a backpack instead of a purse for active adventure travel.
 On a subway or on the back of a horse, I feel secure with this sturdy Kodra nylon Hercules Laptop Backpack.
 The backpack comes in a variety of colors, black, blue, berry, green and linen.

 For an additional fee of $42.99 the ECBC Portable Power Pack recharges your phone, tablet or additional tech gear while it’s in the bag!

 For additional insider tips follow Luxury Travel Writer Nancy D. Brown on Twitter @Nancydbrown and follow @ecbctravel on Twitter.
 ECBC Hercules Laptop Backpack sells for a suggested retail price of $139.99.
 Check the website for current pricing.

-Kamik boot photos and review written by Travel Writer Nancy D. Brown of What a Trip, Travels from Northern California.
-Kamik supplied me with this travel gear for review purposes.
-All opinions are my own.
+Article written by and photos courtesy of Travel Writer Nancy D. Brown of What a Trip, Travels from Northern California.
+ECBC supplied me with this laptop backpack for a travel gear review, however, all opinions are my own.